Photographer Alex Sapienza has turned his back on the digital age by using a 150-year-old technique

 Potassium cyanide, which is the fixing agent, is not even the most dangerous chemical in the process.
 “That would be silver nitrate, the main element.
 It’s so corrosive that if a drop goes into your eyes you’ll go blind.
 Sulphuric acid and acetic acid would pierce your skin.
 Cadmium bromide is really cancerous.”

 It sounds high-risk, but the revival in wet-plate photography is actually tied more to the idea of slowing things down, the concept of less is more.
-Because it is not possible to alter the image afterwards, it also challenges contemporary notions of photographic beauty and perfection.
-These antique cameras capture more than a split second — it’s a series of seconds, condensed into a single image.
+Because it is not possible to alter the image afterward, it also challenges contemporary notions of photographic beauty and perfection where image enhancement (like what Topaz Labs do) is more accepted.
+These antique cameras capture more than a split second – it’s a series of seconds, condensed into a single image.

 It seems to have links with the sentiment behind other back-to-basics campaigns, such as the slow-food movement.
 “There is a bit of that,” Sapienza agrees.
 “Again, it’s about disposable stuff.
 It’s like I’ve reached a limit of how much stuff I can throw away.
 I’d like to hold on to something.